Reactive Abuse, and how to outsmart the games.

 As we go through recovery, each step is a learning curve.
 Each battle won within ourselves to overcome anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
-Is one step closer to leaving your past behind where it belongs in the past, so you can make progress in your present and create a brighter future, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.
+It is one step closer to leaving your past behind where it belongs in the past, so you can make progress in your present and create a brighter future, no longer be infected by the narcissist, learning to live in the present day, and move into a much happier future.

-A narcissist is extremely jealous and envious of people, and most often, when they see you moving on happily with your life.
+A narcissist is extremely jealous and envious of people, and most often when they see you moving on happily with your life.
 They up their games to pull your attention back onto them.
 They might do this by trying to destroy you or by playing nice and coming for the hoover as they feel you have something they can use you for.

 Things to remember when recovering from narcissist abuse.